CyberGoatherder/WinDefReleaser/README.md

 # WinDefReleaser
-Small python tool to decrypt files quarantined by windows defender.
-This has been written for python3 using only the standard python library.
+Python tool to parse and decrypt files quarantined by windows defender.
+Useful for security analysts looking to review the original file windows defender alerted on.

 ### Credits

-**Standing on the shoulders of giants** - This script is a fork of an [OALabs Gist](https://gist.github.com/OALabs/30346d78a1fccf59d6bfafab42fbee5e), which itself is a fork of [quarantine.py](https://raw.githubusercontent.com/brad-accuvant/cuckoo-modified/00ad13c94cc7453c40ed6152d16009ca1c8ed6f2/lib/cuckoo/common/quarantine.py) from the cuckoosandbox project.
+**Standing on the shoulders of giants** - This tool builds upon the amazing work of @knez and their [defender-dump](https://github.com/knez/defender-dump) tool.
+Now functional against any target path, hashing entries in memory and optionally outputting to an encrypted .ZIP.
+RC4 decryption routine also forked from [quarantine.py](https://raw.githubusercontent.com/brad-accuvant/cuckoo-modified/00ad13c94cc7453c40ed6152d16009ca1c8ed6f2/lib/cuckoo/common/quarantine.py) from the cuckoosandbox project.

-**Credit** to KillerInstinct, Optiv, Inc and OALabs for the work this script builds upon.
+**Credit** to knez, KillerInstinct, Optiv, Inc and OALabs for the work this script builds upon.

 ---